What is Field Service Management

 Field Service Management is the way a service business organizes and controls work that happens outside the office.

 If you send technicians to customer locations, whether for HVAC, plumbing, cleaning, electrical, or repairs, you’re already doing field service management.
-The question is whether you’re doing it in a structured way or managing it as things come up.
+The real question is whether you’re doing it in a structured way or managing it as things come up.

 At its core, field service management includes: